DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 - Massive stone blocks weighing up to 200 tons, moved using technology the Sages possessed
 - Fitted together with tolerances measured in millimeters because precision was essential to their consciousness-enhancing function
-- No mortar used because the builders understood stone harmonics and energy flow
+- Built at high altitude because the Sages preferred elevated locations for their consciousness work
-- Stones quarried from sites miles away because specific mineral compositions were required for the technology to function
+- Constructed using techniques that were later withdrawn when **The Rulers** took control

 **Puma Punku, Bolivia:**